Iron pillar of Delhi: Physical description

 The height of the pillar, from the top to the bottom of its base, is 7.21 m, 1.12 m of which is below ground.
 Its bell pattern capital is 306 mm.
 It is estimated to weigh more than 6 t.

 The pillar has attracted the attention of archaeologists and materials scientists because of its high resistance to corrosion and has been called a "testimony to the high level of skill achieved by the ancient Indian iron smiths in the extraction and processing of iron".
 The corrosion resistance results from an even layer of crystalline iron(III) hydrogen phosphate hydrate forming on the high-phosphorus-content iron, which serves to protect it from the effects of the Delhi climate.

 Inscriptions

-The pillar carries a number of inscriptions of different dates, some of which have not been studied systematically despite the pillar's prominent location and easy access.
+The pillar carries a number of inscriptions of different dates.

 Inscription of King Chandra or Chandragupta II

 The oldest inscription on the pillar is that of a king named Chandra (IAST: Candra), generally identified as the Gupta emperor Chandragupta II.